mikedubsyoo/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+Survey Questions:
++
+1. Being interactive, lots of TA's, collaborative learning, make sure everyone can follow along.
+2. More physical practice time, but I understsand that may make the class too long so maybe not.
+3. 9.5, super informatvie, I'm very glad I learned this before diving into coding.
+I just need to continue practicing it more.
+Very likely to recommend.